Published

 How can I help my baby pass gas?

-Applying gentle pressure to the belly can literally push out gas.
+Applying gentle pressure to the belly or tummy can literally push out gas.
 Tummy time, cycling your baby's legs, or using certain carrying positions can provide the right amount of pressure to help your baby find some relief from gas.

-Does broccoli or cauliflower cause gas?
+Does broccoli or cauliflower cause gas in infants?

 Can I give my baby gripe water?